phlash/www.ashbysoft.com/content/posts/geo-trio-ii-disassembly.md

 WiFi+TCP/IP package such as this from Radicom:
 [Radicom embedded WiFi Serial Module](http://www.radi.com/modular101.htm)

-which bodes well for faking stuff, as it won't be encrypted at this point (the TLS happens on the WiFi module) :)
+..which bodes well for faking stuff, as it may not be encrypted at this point (the TLS happens on the WiFi module) :)

+__[update, Jan 2021]__: it's not a standard WiFi/serial module, the WiFi board has another user-programmable device, an ESP8285, running more Geo code.. this appears to handle asynchronous comms and has a separate command and control protocol back to the main system.
+This makes sense if you wanted to use a different network technology later on, and also holds promise that I can still emulate and transmit my own data - quite possibly by reprogramming the existing ESP8285 =) See below...

 The unpopulated devices may be related to developing SMETS2 standards for the radio interface, or a change of display technology, moving the LCD